korrakiran/collector/README.md

 ## CLI Command Reference

-Unimem provides a set of powerful, lightweight CLI commands:
+Unimem provides 8 CLI commands:

 ### `unimem init`
 Initializes a new Unimem memory repository in the current directory.
 * *Auto-run in the background by the shell hook when entering a new folder.*

 ### `unimem status`